nikhiljr10/pinkyv2/README.md

 ### Is it paid?
 **Of course not.** It will never happen.
 But you can donate to us.
 You can reach me via [Telegram](https://t.me/fusuf) .

-### What does Asena mean?
-[Asena](https://tr.wikipedia.org/wiki/Asena), comes from Turkish mythology.
-According to Turkish mythology, Asena is a she-wolf that plays an important role.

-##

 ### ⚠️ Warning!
 ```
 Due to Userbot; Your WhatsApp account may be banned.